 Bruce Betts & Sarah Al-Ahmed • Dec 11, 2020

 Facts Worth Sharing

-- The next total solar eclipse will pass over East Timor, Indonesia, and parts of Australia on April 20, 2023.
+- The next total solar eclipse will pass through Mexico, the United States, and Canada on April 8, 2024.

-- There are six upcoming total solar eclipses in the 2020s.
+- There are four upcoming total solar eclipses in the 2020s.

 - Total solar eclipses are possible because our Sun and Moon are the same angular size in our sky, but that won't always be the case.
 Our Moon slowly moves away from the Earth over time.
 In about 500 to 600 million years, the Moon will appear too small in the sky for there to ever be another total solar eclipse on Earth again.

 Why watch a total solar eclipse?

 Every space fan should try to view a total solar eclipse at some point in their life.
 It is a truly unforgettable experience.
 For a few minutes during totality, when the Moon completely covers the Sun, the day becomes night, the horizon flushes with the colors of sunset, and planets and stars fill the sky.
 The fiery prominences that extend outward from the Sun's surface and the outer atmosphere of the Sun, the corona, become visible to the naked eye.
 Animals in the path of totality also exhibit strange behaviors as darkness falls.
 The experience is so moving that many who witness a total solar eclipse become "eclipse chasers," people who travel incredible distances to experience totality once more.